 This program is designed to empower the 100 nuns of the Drikung Samtenling Nunnery.
 Like their brothers, the monks who serve internationally, they are essential as future leaders in the Drikung Kagyu lineage.

 Your donation will go directly for her travel and support.
 Vajra Dakini is a 501c3 and all donations are tax deductible.
 VDN will post a financial report on this program annually and you will be able to follow her activities on VDN’s Facebook page.
-Our draft budget includes:
+Expenses include:

 - Travel to the US and centers offering training, travel to significant buddhist nunneries